Development girl

 A development girl or D-girl is a derogatory Hollywood slang term for non-influential, entry-level staff members in a film production company.
 Responsibilities include finding and identifying story ideas worthy of adaptation into a script and writing script coverage for scripts submitted to the production company.
-The job title is gender neutral – according to Los Angeles Times, probably a quarter of d-girls are men.
+The job title is gender neutral – according to Los Angeles Times, approximately a quarter of D-girls are men.